 - re-deployment of overlapping equipment from rationalised sites

-As well as rationalising service centres, back office and IT systems, general and administration costs.
+As well as rationalising service centres, back-office and IT systems, general and administration costs.

 Delivering savings of that magnitude will be hugely complex.
-Obviously, there is a direct dependency on nature and quality of data held within OSS and adjacent support systems.
+Obviously, there is a direct dependency on the nature and quality of data held within OSS and adjacent support systems.
 But such systems were not built for such an exceptional event.
 The current data and systems are therefore unlikely to be able to provide the necessary answers.
 Instead, such a merger is likely to require new techniques to determine how to rationalize two entirely independently planned and built networks.

 Normalizing data from different systems will be a critical starting point, but more important will be the ability to determine the optimal end configuration:

 - which resources can be retired?

 - which resources *should* be retired, from a cost-to-maintain, power consumption or regulatory perspective?

 - how to minimize the impact of rationalization on current services?